benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 ### Monitoring

-Another advantage for applications as libraries is that we can more detailed observability.
+Another advantage for applications as libraries is that we have better observability.
 A sudden flatline in traffic to our component endpoints?
 Perhaps we broke our component loader somehow.
+We can monitor latency, error rates, everything we’re used to doing with applications.

 ### Caching